AndyHuynh24/HandFlow-showcase/README.md

 **Paper Macro Pad** — Print a foldable A4 sheet with ArUco markers to create a physical 24-button macro pad (2 swappable sets of 12).
 Per-button action bindings configured through the GUI.

-**Real-Time Performance** — ~25 FPS on CPU with a 907 KB TFLite model.
+**Real-Time Performance** — ~25–30 FPS on CPU with a 907 KB TFLite model, capped at 20 FPS for consistent data feeding to the gesture model.
 OneEuro filtering for smooth cursor tracking.
 FPS-invariant velocity features for consistent behavior across hardware.

 ## Architecture